 - Talk about yourself, not about the other.
 Explain your thoughts, feelings and concerns.

-- Focus some on the information about the problem.
-Mostly though skip the don't likes.
+- Skip the don't likes.
 Focus on what you agree with and would like.

 - Generalizations about the person invite defensiveness.
 Stick to specifics.